vpoluyaktov/radiocast/Specification.md

 ### 11.2 Monitoring GitHub Actions

 **IMPORTANT**: Never run `gh run watch` without a job ID - it will prompt for user input and hang.
+GitHub CLI authentication is required and assumed to be already configured.

 **Step-by-step monitoring process**: